 Unfortunately, the mind cannot be shared with others.

-Yet, and this is important, don’t we all, or most, know what a colourful bird resting on a tree looks like?
+Yet, and this is important, don’t we all, or if not most, know what a colourful bird resting on a branch looks like?
 Does it need a picture to accompany it to relate to another?
-Can’t we just share: today I saw the most beautiful thing- a bird resting on a tree, and most people would be able to relate to that because they’ve experienced something similar.
+Can’t we just share the experience verbally: Today I saw the most beautiful thing— a bird resting on a tree, and most people would be able to relate to that because they have experienced something similar.

 Either way, there is something to be said about indulging in an experience without the need to keep a recording of it; a picture, a video, a post.
 An experience for one; a moment to enjoy for one, and maybe keep the memory longer.